Ben-Ganon/Obsidian_Olympus_DnD/Lore/Welcome.md

 "Yes boss?"
 "Remember when I told you about the group of exceptional demigods assembled in Athens for the Summer Solstice?"
 "sure thing boss"
-" now would be the time to fetch them for a quest"
+"now would be the time to fetch them for a quest"